Comics

 Comics use several sign-languages at the same time in their images that are also accompanied by words.
 These signs can only get decoded without larger variations in meaning (connotations) if they are established with precisely one denoted meaning.
 As images they make possible the description of states and stages in a view images, while one would need many words to describe these.
 But the associations possible are extremely wide with images, so it is never guaranteed that images are decoded like intended by the encoder.
 The use of pictograms in various contexts shows the lack of limitations to the use of images as signs: While the meaning of words is defined in dictionaries, it is impossible to fix the meaning of images like that, as not only the elements of each image but also its borders, the perspective chosen etc. are transporting possible meanings.
 "Possible" is essential here, all these factors do not have to carry meaning in each individual case.
 The difference between a narration in written texts and in image/text-combinations is a fixture in storytelling.

-In comics, the images not only work individually but also in combination: Each new page is a new experience of the images in combination and individually alike: the whole page works as a meta-panel (or meta-image) that consists of all its individual images and combination of their designs (in accordance with definitions in film, one can call this effect mise-en-page).
-Decisions about the number of images and their placing and style are crucial for the storytelling style of each comic, as the designs of pages and images in reference to each other's dominating graphic elements gives the author control over the design of each full page, for example, sometimes, large signs dominate the entire page - and are composed from elements in individual images and only assemble to the large sign in synchronicity.
-The options and necessities of page-turning can be simulated on-screen, but the experience of reading is different.
-Whether a fitting way to narrate with a specific form of plot-development will get established for this medium remains to be seen.
+In comics, the images not only work individually but also in combination: Each new page is a new experience of the images in combination and individually alike: the whole page works as a meta-panel (or hypercadre) that consists of all its individual images and combination of their designs (in accordance with definitions in film, one can call this effect mise-en-page).
+Decisions about the number of images and their placing and style are crucial for the storytelling style of each comic, as the designs of pages and images in reference to each other's dominating graphic elements gives the author control over the design of each full page.
+For example, sometimes, large signs dominate the entire page - and are composed from elements in individual images and only assemble to the large sign in synchronicity - when seeing the entire page.

 Information-Comics

-The difference between information-comics and other can be summarised like this: Comics are in our general understanding not produced and distributed to explain a technical artefact or how to assemble or service it.
-They usually narrate independently of attached artefacts.
-But when looking at more and more manuals or mounting instructions we find sequential graphic narrations, non-fictional comics quite simply, providing no thrilling plots, but stringent information and with a narrative purpose, e.g. on how to assemble your flat-pack furniture.
-Also, there are comics that try to teach in a non-fictional way on public health issues or the Geneve Convention etc.
+There are (amongst others) maintenance comics (e.g. by Will Eisner for the US-Army, amongst others in "The Preventive Maintenance Monthly") mounting instructions in comics form (e.g. ikea-manuals), as well as documentary (starting with Joe Sacco) and scientific reflective (e.g. John G. Swogger's "Ceramics, Polity, and Comics") The difference between information-comics and other can be summarised like this: Comics are in our general understanding not produced and distributed to explain a technical artefact or how to assemble or service it.
+They usually narrate independently of attached artefacts with an entertaining purpose.
+When looking at public health-instructions, manuals or mounting instructions we find sequential graphic narrations, non-fictional comics quite simply, providing no thrilling plots, but stringent information and with a narrative purpose, e.g. on how to assemble your flat-pack furniture or how to wash your hands to reduce spreading some illness for example.
+Also, there are comics that try to teach in a non-fictional way on history, natural science issues or the Geneve Convention etc.

 Here is a link to Yalla Yalla, an experimental comic published by Calice Magazine, reflecting on the working conditions of parcel delivery workers in Berlin.
 It is strong on aspects, places, details of places, but in how far it is documentary and how far it is essayistic depends on the reader, seemingly.
 Depending on your cultural knowledge, the comic shown next to this text is depicting the lighting of a blue candle or it alludes to specific memory practice - here the lighting of a blue candle to remember and think of your friends and co-players in the Schlaraffic role-playing game.
 With or without the specific cultural information the comic makes sense and is readable, of course.
 But it gains different meanings according to its readers' cultural knowledge / frames.
 While non-fictional comics depend extremely on reference to realities outside of the comic's narrative, this is of course also true for fictional comics and the references contained within these (their point in the words of Keith Jonstone (s. his: Impro for Storytellers.
 Chapter 5.
 London: Faber&Faber 1999).